 The best safety apps

 Safety is crucial for anyone travelling alone.
 Even if most solo travellers return home without anything having happened to them, taking extra precautions is wise.
-Safety apps such as TripWhistle Global are great for frequent solo travellers.
+Safety apps such as TripWhistle Global are great for those frequently travelling on their own.
 The app is available in more than 196 countries and enables you to connect with local authorities directly from the app in case of an emergency, when you don’t know the local emergency number or are too stressed out to remember or find it due to the emergency at hand!
 The app also gives you your location with the address, so you can tell the operator exactly where you are.

 Of course, it’s wise to share your travel plans with a partner, family or friends if you are travelling alone.
 This is simply done using TripIt Pro and setting up an Inner Circle.
 Adding your travel plans is super easy: Simply forward any itineraries you have, from hotel to flight bookings to the app and you will get an itinerary displaying dates, times and even contact numbers should you need to change a booking.

 What better way to discover new destinations than through visiting local eateries and enjoying authentic foods?

 If you want to get to know the local culture and love trying out new foods, but you don’t want to get caught in a tourist trap, try Foodspotting: Food lovers from all over the world post their ‘discoveries’ on the app to let other foodies know where to go locally, be it for the best pizza or the best authentic grub.
 It’s also a great way to meet people if you are travelling solo.